wesbos/beginner-javascript-notes/notes/Module 1꞉ The Basics.md

 };
 ```

-What we have done here is created an object that allows us to group together sort of like "sub variables", meaning that we have first, last and age all contained within an object for a collection that is a "person".
+What we have done here is created an object that allows us to group together variables.
+In the example above we have first, last and age variables all contained within an object for a collection that is a "person".

 In the console, if you type person it will return the value, which is the object.
 If you check the type of the person variable, it will return the object type.

 ![](@attachment/Clipboard_2020-01-24-20-25-47.png)

-You can expand the object in the console to see it like so:
+You can expand the object in the console to see it like so 👇

 ![](@attachment/Clipboard_2020-01-24-20-27-28.png)

 You may notice that the object properties are in a different order then we put them in within `types.js`.
 We will go over that after.
-The short and skinny is that order doesn't matter in an object.
-If you need order to matter, use an array.
+The short and skinny is that **order doesn't matter in an object.
+If you need order to matter, use an array.**

 To access the properties, there is a couple of different ways we can do it.

 ![](@attachment/Clipboard_2020-01-24-20-30-09.png)

-We are using the dot notation in the examples above.
+We are using the **dot notation** in the examples above.

 When we get deeper into objects in the future, we will go over the other ways to do it as well as things like nesting objects and object vs reference and copying objects.

-The last type we need to talk is the last type, which is Symbols.
+The last type we need to talk is the last type, which is **Symbols**.

 What you need to know about it right now is that it is a way to do unique properties (or unique identifiers in general in javascript).

 There is more to it, but it's complex and typically used by more advanced users (Wes barely ever uses them) so that is all we nede to know for now.

 ---